Pavel-Kravchenko/ORF_finder/README.md

 This script is the part of bioengineering and bioinformatics faculty python programming cource.

-The script provides analysis of non-circle DNA sequences showing basic information about nucleotide and amino acid included.
+The script provides analysis of non-circle DNA sequences showing basic information about nucleotide and amino acid pattern.

 ## Before you start